keyboardsamurai/source-clipboard-export-intellij-plugin/Readme.md

 * **🔔 Real-time Feedback:** Receive clear, intuitive notifications on export status, processed files, and any exclusions.
 * **🛠️ IntelliJ Integrated:** Seamlessly fits into your existing IntelliJ workflow using familiar interfaces and interactions.

+#### 🎯 Smart Export Actions

+* **🔄 Export Dependents:** Find and export files that import or depend on your selected files - perfect for impact analysis.
+* **🏗️ Export Implementations:** Export all implementations of interfaces and subclasses - ideal for understanding polymorphic behavior.
+* **🎨 Export Templates & Styles:** Automatically include related HTML, CSS, and resource files - great for full-stack development.
+* **🧪 Export All Tests:** Export comprehensive test coverage including unit, integration, E2E tests, and test resources.

 ---

 ### 🧑‍💻 How to Get Started